 On top of that, all three universities also have brilliant faculties that can help me realize my goal of helping small businesses.
 For instance, Professor Leonard A. Schlesinger from HBS is an advisory member of Goldman Sachs' 10,000 Small Business Initiative, which provides business education and support services to small businesses.
 On the other hand, One of Cornell Johnson's professors, Chris Bordoni, is the founder of Bordoni & Company, a boutique consultancy that assists managers of medium-sized businesses, significant nonprofits, and foundations in completely reimagining their organizations in times of radical change.
 Lastly, NYU Stern lets their students work closely and be mentored by top C-suites from retail companies, such as the President of Carolina Hererra.
 Sharing a discussion with these professors will help me understand the unique nature of small and retail businesses to construct a helpful business framework for them.
 I want to discuss how we can track and evaluate the performance of small enterprises and assist them in making a robust business plan.

+FUTURE PLANS

 Immediately after returning to Indonesia, I will share my business knowledge with female entrepreneurs in rural areas whom I worked with at UTG.
 I plan to collaborate with some MSMEs owners who reside in rural areas as part of my prototyping and testing process before applying the business framework to the consultation firm I want to build.
 For instance, I'll work with Kak Joan from Kotamubagu, who told me that maintaining a healthy financial flow was difficult.
-I will design a daily business workbook with understandable vocab and relevant MSMEs' transactions and conditions by working with her.
+I will design a daily business workbook with understandable vocabulary and relevant MSMEs' transactions and conditions by working with her.
 Then, entrepreneurs can read that book whenever they encounter problems or are considering some moves to take.
 My mission is to make our micro businesses more resilient to any given uncertain condition, can open up more job opportunities, and hack regional economic growth.

 In the long run, after validating the proper business blueprint in rural areas, I will open a consultation firm for female entrepreneurs in the countryside.
 I will hire female consultants to ensure that female entrepreneurs feel at ease.
 This is important because female entrepreneurs are usually uncomfortable with having a long conversation with a male because of their beliefs, cultures, or partner.

 I will also make a consulting firm where the business owners do not need to travel to meet us, lowering the entry barriers so more people will be interested in getting a consultation.
 To ensure that the service is financially accessible for many female small business owners, I will offer the session in a group setting.
 By offering a mentoring session in a group setting, female entrepreneurs will feel more comfortable as they have the session with a familiar face.
 On top of that, it will also allow my consulting firm to serve even more female entrepreneurs through word-of-mouth marketing strategy.